Alwin42/Project_100/Meat-Undo/README.md

-# Saadhanam Kadayil undo
+# Meat-Undo 🥩

-Saadhanam Kadayil undo aka StockUndo is a modern, full-stack local grocery ordering and inventory management platform.
-It bridges the gap between local vendors and nearby customers, allowing shop owners to manage their live inventory while customers can discover and reserve items in real-time.
+Meat-Undo (powered by StockUndo) is a modern, full-stack local meat, poultry, and seafood ordering platform.
+It bridges the gap between local butchers/fishmongers and nearby customers, allowing shop owners to manage their highly-perishable live inventory while customers can discover, order, and reserve specific cuts in real-time.

 ---